dilkhush/advanced_errors_rails/README.md

 # AdvancedErrorsRails

 Extentions to ActiveRecord's error handling features which I find useful.
+Support for rails 4 and rails 5

 ## Installation